pymupdf/PyMuPDF/docs/tools.rst

       Empty MuPDF warnings message buffer.

-   .. method:: reset_mupdf_display_errors(value=None)
+   .. method:: mupdf_display_errors(value=None)

       *(New in version 1.16.8)*

-      Show and set whether MuPDF errors should be displayed.
+      Show or set whether MuPDF errors should be displayed.

       :arg bool value: if not a bool, the current setting is returned.
 If true, MuPDF errors will be shown on *sys.stderr*, otherwise suppressed.
 In any case, messages continue to be stored in the warnings store.
-Changes remain in effect.
 Upon import of PyMuPDF this value is *True*.

       :returns: *True* or *False*